Unfortunately, antibiotics can be costly for patients who do not have a health plan.

 Consider the following steps for prescription savings:

-- Choose generic medications: After being prescribed an antibiotic (or any other type of drug), talk to your provider or pharmacist about taking the generic version.
-These drugs are equal to their brand name counterparts in strength, quality, safety, and effectiveness.
+The average cost of generic antibiotics is often lesser than the brand versions.
+After being prescribed a brand name antibiotic (or any other type of drug), talk to your provider or pharmacist about taking the generic version.
+These drugs are equal to their brand-name counterparts in strength, quality, safety, and effectiveness.
 Yet they typically have a significantly lower price because there is more competition in the marketplace.

-- Shop around: Several websites can help you determine which pharmacy in your area sells your prescription for the lowest price.
-Other websites can tell you if you can get your prescription cheaper from a licensed online pharmacy.
-Many of these websites, such as goodrx.com or RxSaver, also share any available coupons to use at your local pharmacy for the prescription.
+It will be a good idea to shop around.
+While you may not find free antibiotics, you may get the best deals.
+Several websites can help you determine which pharmacy store in your area sells your prescription for the lowest price.
+Other websites can tell you if you can get your prescription cheaper from a licensed online pharmacy with the exact price.
+Many of these websites, such as goodrx.com or RxSaver, also share any available pharmacy coupons to use at your local pharmacy for the prescription.

-- Enroll in discount programs: Some states have prescription drug assistance programs, while others offer subsidized medications and discount programs for those who are not insured or do not qualify for other government programs.
-You can also search for “Rx discount cards”, which you can use to reduce the total cost of your prescription.
+To help people save pocket costs, some states give access to prescription drug assistance programs, while others offer subsidized medications and discount programs for those who do not have health plans or do not qualify for other government programs.
+In addition to that, you can search for “Rx discount cards”, which you can use to reduce the total cost of your prescription.
+In this way, you get to purchase your antibiotics as less expensive drugs.

 K Health has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations.
 We avoid using tertiary references.